 Alcohol must not sit in a runner for more than a few hours.

-a high strength steel alloy, then hard-nickel plated for added wear resistance.
-We offer
+made from a high strength steel alloy, then hard-nickel plated for added wear

-throttle shaft bushings for extra smooth throttle operation and resistance to wear.
+with bronze throttle shaft bushings for extra smooth throttle operation and

 12) Throttle Arms & Stops: These are heavy-duty to prevent slippage!